 Our Board retains primary responsibility for risk oversight.
 To assist the Board in carrying out its oversight responsibilities, members of our senior management report to the Board on areas of risk to our company.
-For example, to assist our Board in carrying out its oversight responsibilities with respect to climate change-related risks, members of our senior management discuss climate change and environmental-related matters with our Board throughout the year and, at least annually, reviews with the Board our environmental performance as well as trends and industry comparisons.
+For example, to assist our Board in carrying out its oversight responsibilities with respect to climate change-related risks, members of our senior management discuss climate change and environmental-related matters with our Board throughout the year and, at least annually, review with the Board our environmental performance as well as trends and industry comparisons.

 In addition, our Board committees consider specific areas of risk inherent in their respective areas of oversight and report to the full Board regarding their activities.
-For example, our Audit Committee periodically discusses with management our major financial risk exposures and the steps management has taken to monitor and control such exposures and also oversees, and receives regular reports from our senior management, regarding EOG's strategies and initiatives relative to cybersecurity and information technology risks.
+For example, our Audit Committee periodically discusses with management our major financial risk exposures and the steps management has taken to monitor and control such exposures.
+Further, cybersecurity is an integral part of our risk management and an area of increasing focus for our Board and management.
+Accordingly, our Audit Committee also (i) oversees, and receives regular reports from our senior management regarding, EOG's policies, strategies and initiatives for mitigating cybersecurity and information technology risks and (ii) receives reports from, and discusses with, our senior management any cybersecurity incidents we may experience.

 Our Compensation Committee incorporates risk considerations, including the risk of losing key personnel and any risks that may be presented by our compensation policies and practices, as it evaluates the performance of our CEO and other executive officers, determines our executive compensation and evaluates our compensation policies and practices.
 Our Nominating, Governance and Sustainability Committee focuses on issues relating to Board and Board committee composition and provides oversight with respect to environmental, social and governance ("ESG") matters.